vanessa-pc/mark-fundamentals-proj--ts-hello-typescript/README.md

 There are three different ways you can run that code (try all of them!).

-Assuming that you're in the root directory of the project:
+From the root directory of the project, there are three command options:

 - `node src/javascript/index.js`: Use `node` to run a JavaScript file.
 Which one?
 The one at `src/javascript/index.js`.
 - `node src/javascript`: Use `node` to run a JavaScript file.
 Which one?
 The one at `src/javascript`.
 Oh, that's not a JavaScript file, it's a folder - but it does have an `index.js` file in the folder, so I'll run that!
 (This is known shorthand with `node` - if the path is to a folder rather than to a file, it will try to find an `index.js` inside that folder)